-- 1. Since the non-Jewish branch of the church had only the Old Testament Scriptures to enlighten their understanding, they (i.e., Gentile Christians) erected what to us often appears as a legalistic understanding of the new faith. - 2.
-The moralism of the heathen world view was read into the O.T. and certain other books (Tobit). - 3.
-Perhaps a better perspective is that the early second century church did not have raging battles emerging from its teachings (this would come later) that would have forced the church out of its noncritical naivete.
+1. Since the non-Jewish branch of the church had only the Old Testament Scriptures to enlighten their understanding, they (i.e., Gentile Christians) erected what to us often appears as a legalistic understanding of the new faith.

+- 2. The moralism of the heathen worldview was read into the O.T. and certain other books (Tobit). - 3.
+Perhaps a better perspective is that the early second century church did not have raging battles emerging from its teachings (this would come later) that would have forced the church out of its noncritical naivete. - 4.
+Bruce Vawter recognized the commitment to biblical infallibility beyond basic salvation doctrine but extended to matters of natural science and history.